 As with EPDM rubber roofing, thermoplastic membranes are extremely durable having both UV reflective properties and a water-resistant surface.
 The water resistant and UV reflective properties help the roof be a deterrent for mold and fungus growth, as the materials fail to provide these pests an optimal place to grow.

 Unlike EPDM rubber roofing, thermoplastic membranes are impact resistant, making them more of an ideal match for those looking for a flat roof that can handle severe storms that produce hail or toss around debris.

 Compared to other roofing types, such as a pitched roof, flat roofs have their pros and cons that sets them apart from their competitors.
 A flat roof is one of the more economically and environmentally friendly of the roofing types.
 Which, with more and more people concerned about both their finances and the environment, this type of roofing serves as a solution to both.
 They also are easy to repair from damages and most of them have reflective properties which makes them resistant to sun damage.

 This being said, they usually are not the best when it comes to areas that experience a lot of rainfall, as the flatness of the roof gives water nowhere to go except to pool up.
 If the roof does not have some kind of relief from the water than it gets to the point where leaks begin to occur, which is one of the biggest problems facing flat roofs.
 Also, most of them do not have a very high impact resistance, which is not good for areas that experience severe storms.

 The type of roofing that is best for you depends on the kind of area you are living and what it is that you are looking to gain from your roof.
-If you need help deciding which type of roof would be best for you, or you need a flat roof repair in Texas, Louisiana, and Mississippi, TX then call the expert team of roofers at ECO Commercial Roofing at (833) 200-0571.
+If you need help deciding which type of roof would be best for you, or you need a flat roof repair in New Orleans, LA then call the expert team of roofers at ECO Commercial Roofing at (833) 200-0571.

 Another Commonly Asked Question?